ShadowScript404/LANDING-PAGE-REACT/README.md

-# Clothing Website Landing Page
+# Clothing Website Landing Page using REACT

 This project is a responsive landing page for a clothing website built using ReactJS and styled with CSS.
 The page is designed with a modern, user-friendly interface that showcases clothing items with an image grid and a navigation menu.